lerudinegueye/fabrick/README.md

 ****Database H2 in Memory or File in local system**** For H2 web console:http://localhost:8080/h2-console

+**** 1- in memory we needn't create anything.
-For persisting database in local file: create this folder that you will pass to h2 console web as last part of url connection:
+For persisting database in local file: create this folder or your own folder that you will pass to h2 console web as last part of url connection example for me:
 C:/fabrickdb/fabrick
 refer to application.properties file:<--> spring.datasource.url=jdbc:h2:file:C:/fabrickdb/fabrick
-So you must create this directory C:/fabrickdb/fabrick user:sa password:testFabrick
+So you must create this directory C:/fabrickdb/fabrick

+user:sa
+password:testFabrick